 The Division of Physical Therapy monitors each student's professional conduct, both in academic courses and clinical practical.
-The Division process, along with the University Policy on Professionalism Standards of Conduct for Students to members of the Division Professional Development Committee to discuss, document and decide on any needed investigations.
+The Division process, along with the University Policy on Professionalism Standards of Conduct for Students

 (https://musc.policytech.com/docview/?docid=14493&public=true) are intended to assure expectations of behaviors are clearly communicated and supported.